gammapy/gammapy/docs/irf/index.rst

 The `~gammapy.irf.TablePSF` and `~gammapy.irf.EnergyDependentTablePSF` classes
 represent radially-symmetric PSFs where the PSF is given at a number of offsets.

-The `~gammapy.cube.PSFKernel` represents a PSF kernel.
+The `~gammapy.irf.PSFKernel` represents a PSF kernel.

 .. plot:: irf/plot_fermi_psf.py